In This Article

 Some call cortisol the body’s alarm system.
 It spikes when you are facing a stressful situation and fuels your so-called fight or flight response.
 It’s produced by the adrenal glands and plays a role in mood, motivation, and fear.

-If your cortisol levels are out of balance, you could experience problems with your digestive or reproductive systems.
-It also affects your immune system.
+If your cortisol levels are out of balance, you could experience problems in your:

 However, scientists are not sure if cortisol directly contributes to sleep apnea or if the conditions for sleep apnea are also causing higher cortisol levels.